ddev/ddev-sqlsrv/README.md

 See [Config Options](https://ddev.readthedocs.io/en/stable/users/configuration/config/) for additional notes.

-## Exposing the Sqlsrv port to the host for use by host-side applications

 ## Advanced Customization

 You can the Sqlsrv server to host port for use by host-side applications.
 This is not useful for PHP applications that operate inside the container, and it means you can only run one project using `ddev-sqlsrv` at a time.